beego/beego-doc/docs/en-US/developing/README.md

 ---
-title: Quickly Start
+title: Quick Start
 lang: en-US
 ---

-# Quickly Start
+# Quick Start

 First make sure you have GO installed, version 1.16 or higher, and that you have set the GOPATH environment variable and added GOPATH/bin to the environment variable.